wultra/wultra-docs/docs/blog/Introducing-Activation-Spawn/Activation-Spawn-on-Android.md

 2. Define the secondary apps that are available for activation.

 You can create the app representation by instantiating the `SpawnableApplication` class.
-It provides a package name, a deeplink scheme and backend ID.
+It provides a package name, a deep link scheme, and a backend ID.

 ```kotlin
 import com.wultra.android.activationspawn.SpawnableApplication